csctd/2024/docs/index.md

 - all browser provide an `inspect` tool to see the code (HTML) for the website
 - [course tips, as exported](tips-export.html)
 - [course tips from markdown](minimal.md)

+### If you use safari:
+- go to the top of the window
+- Safari > advanced
+- check the show web  developer
+- then 2 finger press for right click

 ## Activity